Patato777/dotfiles/README.md

 # dotfiles
+For now the install script isn't yet created

 Patato's dotfiles, use them as you want\
 Everything under MIT license but the images (see with their creators)\
 Credits for the different backgrounds to Valenberg (https://twitter.com/MrValenberg, http://valenberg.com/).
 Get them on the VirtuaVerse Discord: https://discord.gg/virtuaverse